Jumio/mobile-sdk-ios/docs/transition-guide_netverify-fastfill.md

 The Jumio specific source in your Podfile is no longer needed.
 From now on, `JumioMobileSDK` is the only pod available. `JumioMobileSDK-FAT` is not offered anymore.

 #### Exception handling in Swift
-For initialization of NetverifyViewController in Swift, you need to catch the underlying exception and translate it into a `NSError` instance.
-Whenever an exception is thrown, the `NetverifyViewController` instance will be nil and the SDK is not usable.
+For initialization of NetverifyViewController or NetverifyUIController in Swift, you need to catch the underlying exception and translate it into a `NSError` instance.
+Whenever an exception is thrown, the `NetverifyViewController` or `NetverifyUIController` instance will be nil and the SDK is not usable.
 See our [sample implementation](/sample/SampleSwift/NetverifyStartViewController.swift) on how this is applied.

 #### Changes in Localizable-Netverify.strings
 Removed some unused values.